-Let’s assess what shapes a cat’s temperament
+Let’s assess what shapes a cat’s temperament:

 Genes and Environment

 A cat’s personality is influenced by its genetics and the environment it’s nurtured in.
-Studies into maternal and paternal effects on kitten’s temperament traits revealed that there’s a paternal genetic influence with regards to friendliness towards people; kittens of friendly or bold fathers (Reisner et al, 1994) approached people and investigated novel objects more readily than those from a more fearful father (Turner et al, 1986).
+Studies into maternal and paternal effects on kitten’s temperament traits revealed that there’s a paternal genetic influence with regards to friendliness towards people; kittens of friendly or bold fathers (Reisner et al., 1994) approached people and investigated novel objects more readily than those from a more fearful father (Turner et al., 1986).

-Early Socialization Period
+Early Socialization and Experiences

 Cat Personality Assessments